 Many of my couples travel to Colorado from out-of-state to elope in the mountains.
-And to really get the local experience, I always recommend staying in an AirBnB rather than a hotel (unless we’re talking hotels like Devil’s Thumb Ranch and Dunton Hot Springs, of course).
-These days, you can use AirBnB to rent anything from a private island to a house boat to tiny homes and yurts, so your imagination is the only limit here.
-(And while I refer to short term rentals as AirBnBs, there are of course other platforms that offer the same thing, like Vrbo—more on that later!)
+And to really get the local experience, I always recommend staying in a vacation rental rather than a hotel (unless we’re talking hotels like Devil’s Thumb Ranch and Dunton Hot Springs, of course).
+These days, you can use Airbnb to rent anything from a private island to a house boat to tiny homes and yurts, so your imagination is the only limit here.
+(And while I refer to short term rentals as Airbnbs, there are of course other platforms that offer the same thing, like Vrbo—more on that later!)

 Suitable for Events

-When you’re searching for AirBnB wedding venues, you used to be able to search for properties that were listed as “suitable for events.”
-But AirBnB actually removed this search filter in early 2020, and now there’s no direct way to sort by this on their platform.
+When you’re searching for Airbnb wedding venues, you used to be able to search for properties that were listed as “suitable for events.”
+But Airbnb actually removed this search filter in early 2020, and now there’s no direct way to sort by this on their site.
+Airbnb as a platform does not allow events, and while some hosts are still happy to make exceptions for small events, it’s become much harder to find suitable properties.
+It’s still a great platform for finding cute places to stay if you’re eloping without guests though!

 Location

-If you are hoping to get ready at your AirBnB before heading somewhere else for a hike or portraits, I recommend waiting to book a property until after you’ve picked the perfect ceremony or portrait location with your photographer.
-If you book your AirBnB first, you risk choosing one that’s a long drive away from any of the locations you’re interested in, and having to spend much of your wedding day in the car.
+If you are hoping to get ready at your AirBnB before heading somewhere else for a hike or portraits, I recommend waiting to book a property until after you’ve chosen the perfect ceremony or portrait location in collaboration with your photographer.
+If you book your lodging first, you risk choosing one that’s a long drive away from any of the locations you’re interested in, and having to spend much of your wedding day in the car.
+And your photographer can help recommend properties that fit the aesthetic you’re going for in your photos!

 Neighborhood, noise ordinances, and parking

 Look at any outdoor photos of the property to see if there are neighboring houses close by.
 Read the listing carefully to see if there are any rules about noise.
-The last AirBnB I stayed in had a rule about no conversation outdoors after 7pm, which would have been a serious bummer for an elopement.
+I once stayed in an Airbnb that had a rule about no conversation outdoors after 7pm, which would have been a serious bummer for an elopement where you wanted to sit around the fire pit with your families well into the evening.

 Rent tableware and furniture

-If you are having a dinner reception at your AirBnB wedding, even if it’s just for you and your partner, consider renting tableware.
-Many properties will only have basic IKEA plates and glasses, so having something a little more special for dinner can make a world of difference.
+If you are having a dinner reception at your Airbnb wedding, even if it’s just for you and your partner, consider renting tableware.
+Many properties will only have basic plates and glasses, so having something a little more special for dinner can make a world of difference, both in your photos and in how special the dining experience feels.

-For outdoor ceremonies on the property, you might want to rent chairs, rather than bringing furniture from the AirBnB outside.
-If the property allows it, you could even rent a party tent and space heaters, and have your whole wedding outdoors without any worry about the weather.
+For outdoor ceremonies on the property, you might want to rent chairs, rather than bringing furniture from the Airbnb outside.
+If the property allows it, you could even rent a party tent and space heaters, and have your whole wedding reception outdoors without any worry about the weather.

 Hire a food truck or private chef

-One of the biggest draws of having your intimate wedding at an AirBnB is that you have lots of options for dinner, beyond going out to a restaurant where you’re seated among other diners.
+One of the biggest draws of having your intimate wedding at an Airbnb is that you have lots of options for dinner, beyond going out to a restaurant where you’re seated among other diners.
 If you’re having guests, you could book a food truck or caterer to feed everyone, or you could have a private chef prepare a meal for just the two of you.
-If you want a private chef, make sure that the AirBnB’s kitchen has all the amenities you need to prepare a meal.
+If you want to book a private chef, make sure that the Airbnb’s kitchen has all the amenities you need to prepare a meal, and share the property listing with your chef so that they can get a feel for the space.

 Consider a wedding coordinator

-If you’d like to adventure outside of the property on your elopement day, then come back to a well-styled reception setup with dinner waiting, I highly recommend working with a wedding coordinator.
+If you’d like to adventure outside of the property on your elopement day, then come back to a well-styled reception setup with dinner waiting, I highly recommend working with a wedding planner or day-of coordinator.
 They can handle all the styling and setup, bring and return any furniture or tableware rentals, and coordinate the arrival of your chef, all without you worrying about a thing.
-Many wedding planners offer affordable options for small elopements like this, and especially if you’re eloping on a weekday.
+Many wedding planners offer affordable options for small elopements, and especially if you’re eloping on a weekday.

 Stay with friends and family